gracenolan/Notes/interview-study-notes-for-security-engineering.md

 	- Do them until they feel more comfortable and you can easily talk through problems.
 	- Ask your friends/peers to give you really hard questions that you definitely don't know how to answer.
 	- Practice being in the very uncomfortable position where you have no idea about the topic you've been asked.
 Work through it from first principles.
+	- Practice speaking aloud everything you know about a topic, even details you think might be irrelevant.
 	- Doooo theeeeemmm yes they can be annoying to organise but it is *worth it*.

 ### Interviewers are potential friends and they want to help you get the job, they are on your side.
 Let them help you, ask them questions, recite everything you know on a topic and *say your thought process out loud*.